-A Single Central Register (SCR) of appointments records necessary checks as required by ISSR September 2015.
+A Single Central Register (SCR) of appointments records is maintained to complete all necessary checks as required by ISSR September 2015 and KCSIE Sept 2018; this includes checks for ITT Trainees.
 This register will be maintained by the Business Manager and reviewed regularly by the Head Teacher and nominated Governor.